ytakefuji/score-covid-19-policy/README.md

 https://doi.org/10.1016/j.health.2021.100005

-You must create a file called countries for scoring individual policies of countries.
+You may create a file called countries for scoring individual policies of countries.

 Country names must be separated by commas.
 <pre>